In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.

 The GED Plus program offers eligible applicants the opportunity to get hold of their GED credentials and a college certificate simultaneously.
 The colleges offer this option tuition-free, and students can earn their certificates within four months.
 The college courses are in high-demand technical areas like Healthcare, Construction/Trades, IT/Business Services, Manufacturing, and Logistics.

-A New Pathway Towards A High School Equivalency Credential
+A New Pathway Towards a High School Equivalency Credential

 Kentucky adults who never completed their high school education and also don’t hold a GED diploma can now earn an HSE (high school equivalency) diploma with no need to pass a test.
 As the Kentucky Skills U slogan states: The More You Learn, The More You’ll Earn.